 Both in Brussel and Gorinchem, many visitors were impressed by Challenging Changes.
 They appreciated the contents of the new book, but also the nice lay out.
 Already during the presentation at G.STIC it became clear, that Challenging Changes will inspire old and young people to proceed on the challenging road to circular economy.
 Two weeks after the publication already 1450 copies of the new book have been delivered.

 We are proud to announce that ‘Challenging Changes’, the new book by Ad Lansink, is out right now!
+A first impression of the lay out may be found on the website of book designer Sophie van Kempen.

 On Wednesday October 11th, the book was presented at the Permanent Representation of the Netherlands in Brussels.
 An interested and knowledgable audience got the opportunity to hear about te book from the author himself, who presented the book to Daniel Calleja Crespo, director generaal DG Environment of the European Commission and to Harriët Tiemens, vice mayor and aldermen of the city of Nijmegen, European Green Capital 2018.